freesewing/freesewing/markdown/org/docs/designs/octoplushy/notes/en.md

 ---

 Octoplushy.
 This is one of those designs that have no explanation.
 I was almost done with the `hi` design, so I had plushies on my mind.
-The sea, and it's inhabetants must have been on my mind, for all of a sudden "octoplushy" pops enters my thoughts.
+The sea, and it's inhabitants must have been on my mind, for all of a sudden "octoplushy" pops enters my thoughts.
 Where that came from, I don't know.
 But with that name, I could not ignore what I was apparently destined to work on next.